-All AURORA Programs are nut free.
+All AURORA programs are peanut and tree nut free.
 We can easily tweak our menus for vegetarians, various food allergies, and dietary restrictions.
 PLEASE be sure to make note of your restrictions on your Health Form so that we may cater to you.

 Our programs are Gluten-Free Friendly.
-This means that all dinners are made with gluten-free ingredients, and our breakfasts and lunches have gluten-free options.
+This means that all dinners are made with gluten-free ingredients, and our breakfasts and lunches have glutenfree options.
 Our bagels and sandwich thins are not gluten-free, and are only optional choices at certain meals.